rayxsong/research/content/Vera/Vera Weekly Update.md

 I spent some time figuring it out, hope it is useful somehow.
 ![[gcloud-setup.png]]
 # Google Cloud Setup
+0. You might need to add your credit/debit card information before all of these.
-1. Go to upper-left select organization `cs.washington.edu`, then select `My First Project`, remember the project ID.
+1. Go to upper-left select organization `cs.washington.edu`, then select any `My First Project`, remember the project ID.
 2. Go to top search bar, search `COMPUTE ENGINE`.
 3. Click `CREATE INSTANCE`, create name, region, zone for you VM, and take notes for these information now if you don't want to waste time finding them later.
 We used `us-west` since it shows low CO2.
 4. In `Machine configuration`, select `GPUs`, we used `NVIDIA T4`, select what you need.
 Then click `CUSTOM` to change memory size if you need.